MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-migration-admin-role.md

 To use this feature, assign the migration admin role to a new or existing user.
 This role only allows access to Migration Manager.

 >[!Note]
 >Tabs may appear on the left navigation pane, including one for Groups, Users, Roles, and Settings.
-For users assigned Migration Admin role, and aren't a SharePoint Admin, these tabs will be read-only.
+Users assigned the Migration Admin role can select and navigate these tabs, however, they are read-only.

 >[!Important]
 >You can continue to use Migration Manager as you currently do today.
 Your projects will continue to work normally.